 ArcGIS Earth is a lightweight desktop app that lets members of your organization explore 2D and 3D data, including KML and ArcGIS services.
 ArcGIS Earth uses the basemap, elevation service, and geocoding settings configured for your portal.

-See the ArcGIS Earth Guided tour for information on supported Portal for ArcGIS versions.
+See the ArcGIS Earth Guided tour for information on supported ArcGIS Enterprise versions.

 ArcGIS Maps for Office

 ArcGIS Maps for Office (formerly Esri Maps for Office) provides mapping capabilities in Microsoft Office through a Microsoft add-in.
-You can use this add-in with Microsoft Excel to create maps in Portal for ArcGIS that show data from your spreadsheets.
+You can use this add-in with Microsoft Excel to create maps in your portal that show data from your spreadsheets.
 Additionally, an add-in for PowerPoint allows you to embed these maps into your presentations.

 You can download ArcGIS Maps for Office from the Esri website.

-See ArcGIS Maps for Office Supported environments for information on Portal for ArcGIS versions.
+See ArcGIS Maps for Office Supported environments for information on ArcGIS Enterprise versions.

-The Esri Business Analyst web app enables commercial Realtors, retailers, economic development agencies, and others to evaluate markets for expansion, consolidation, or investment.
+The ArcGIS Business Analyst web app enables commercial Realtors, retailers, economic development agencies, and others to evaluate markets for expansion, consolidation, or investment.